 If the car is raised using a workshop jack, this must be placed beneath one of the four jacking points.
 Take care to position the workshop jack so that the car cannot slip off.
 Make sure that the jack plate is fitted with a rubber guard so that the car remains stable and is not damaged.
 Always use axle stands or similar.

 When not in use, the jack* should be stored in its stowage space under the cargo area floor.

 Read through all instructions before beginning.
 Take out the tools needed before jacking up the car.

 Set up the warning triangle and activate the hazard warning lights if, for example, a tyre is being changed in a trafficked location.

 Apply the parking brake and engage gear position P, or engage first gear if the car has a manual gearbox.

-Applies to cars with level control*: If the car is equipped with air suspension, this must be disabled before the car is raised.
+If the car is equipped with Leveling Control*, this must be disabled before the car is raised.